becomedragon/mlDemo/README.md

 # mlDemo
 core ml demo

+demo is larger than 100M, cause '.mlmodel' file.

 implement simple image recongnition demo according to Apple provide .mlmodel file

 also use some iOS 11 new APIs.